prathyvsh/Illustrated-Primers/README.md

 - Calculus: The Early Transcendentals — James Stewart
 - The Ashley Book of Knots — Clifford W. Ashley
 - Aspects of Topology – C.O.
 Christenson and W.L.
 Voxman
+- Geometry and the Imagination — David Hilbert and Stephan Cohn-Vossen
+- The Essence of Chaos — Lorentz
+- Synchronization - Arkady Pikovsky
+- The Wild World of Four Manifolds
+- Parallel Coordinates - Alfred Inselberg
+- A Panoramic View of Riemannian Geometry